microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/goalsexportjob-get.md

 |Retry-after  | Duration in seconds.
 Optional.|

 ## Examples
-The following are examples of polling a goalsExportJob for a Viva Goals Explorer view and seeing different responses.
+The following examples show how to poll a **goalsExportJob** for a Viva Goals [Explorer view](/viva/goals/explorer#default-views-in-explorer) and the different responses that are returned.

 ### Example 1: Status is `running`